pekka566/react-shopping-list-demo/README.md

 ### Shopping List Demo with React and Node.js

 This project demonstrates how to create simple React + Node.js (express) application.
-The integration between client and server has been done via Rest API.
+The integration between client and server has been done via REST API.
 The client has been done by Create React App command line tool.

 ## Dependencies